Edwinvera/what-the-fox/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
-- Allow user to choose favorites
+- User will be interact with a Fox.
+- Fox will ask some questions and the use will be able to imput information.
+- A picture af a sprit fox will generate onto the page when the user is done.

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Add second API: Random fox facts?
-- Use local storage to save user favorites
+- I would like to add mouseover events where fox sounds play when you mouseover certain parts of the page.

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|